 How many whole peanuts would make up a tablespoon of peanut butter?

-This Vietnamese Peanut Dipping sauce is loaded with peanuts and has a peanut taste.
+This Vietnamese Peanut Dipping sauce is loaded with peanuts and tastes peanut.
 Not only are there crushed peanuts in the sauce, but there are also peanuts in the peanut butter.

 A 12-ounce jar of peanut butter has approximately 24 tablespoons of peanut butter.
 We know from the National Peanut Board that a 12-ounce jar of peanut butter has 540 peanuts.
 Therefore, one ounce of peanut butter would have 45 peanuts.
 If one ounce of peanut butter has 45 peanuts and measures as two tablespoons, one tablespoon of peanut butter would have approximately 22.5 whole peanuts.